Green Earth Book Awards

 Picture Book Primary

-for young readers up to age 5
+young readers up to age 8

 Picture Book Intermediate

-for young readers ages 5-8
+young readers ages 9-12

 Children’s Fiction